DCJimS/jimsweeneywebsite/_posts/2012-02-02-A-Quick-Review-of-the-PaaS-Cloud.md

 ---
 layout: post
-title: "A QUick Review of the PaaS Cloud"
+title: "A Quick Review of the PaaS Cloud"
 ---

 I recently created the latest chapter on the book I am writing about Cloud Computing in the Public Sector.
 It was the chapter